knowlesy/ADO_Ansible_yml/README.md

 ![image](https://github.com/knowlesy/ADO_Ansible/assets/20459678/f381f8fd-90b3-44ac-8555-7179735a4396)

-Click add , select the password and click ok
+Click "add", select the password and click "ok"

 ![image](https://github.com/knowlesy/ADO_Ansible/assets/20459678/929a1d55-3c39-4882-8cf9-a920f6e79982)

-Set the name of this library and click save
+Set the name of this library and click "save"

 Create a Pipeline